cysabi/dailyhex/README.md

 Green  { right val, right pos }

 /*
-make sure ur terminal supports truecolor unsure? u can use the vscode terminal!

-if it prompts u for a pass, just hit enter ill ask u to make an ssh key
+this game is works best with a truecolor terminal! if you're getting a false negative, u can run `ssh -t <hostname> truecolor` to force truecolor rendering if you're unsure, the vscode terminal works!

-questions or concerns? search `ssh hex.recurse.cloud` on zulip!
+any questions or concerns? search `ssh hex.recurse.cloud` on zulip!
 */
 ```